-- a minimum of 30% on-site affordable housing, with the number of units rounded up to the next whole number, on all residential and mixed-use developments providing 10 dwellings or more, or with a maximum combined gross floorspace of greater than 1,000m2; - ii. the full 30% affordable housing requirement to be provided on each and every phase of a phased development, unless an alternative approach is justified to the satisfaction of the Council, and for the affordable housing to be fully integrated within the development; - iii. developments in the High Weald Area of Outstanding Natural Beauty providing 6 9 dwellings, orbut with a maximum combined gross floorspace of less greater than 1,000m2, to provide a minimum of commuted payment towards off-site provision equivalent to providing 30% on-site affordable housing, with the number of units rounded up to the next whole number; - iv. in the case of redevelopment, where the most recent use included affordable housing, at least the same number of affordable homes to be re-provided in accordance with current mix and tenure requirements; on sites where the most recent use included affordable housing; - v. a mix of affordable housing tenure comprising 25% First Homes and 75% social or affordable rented, unless the best available evidence supports a different mix; - vi.
-Unless otherwise agreed with the Council the tenure, type and size split on each site is to be as shown in the table belowPolicy DPH7: Housing Mix.
-The majority of 2-bed/ 4 person units should be provided as houses rather than flats, wherever possible and maisonettes should each have their own private garden area.
+- i. a minimum of 30% on-site affordable housing, with the number of units rounded up to the next whole number, on all residential and mixed-use developments providing 10 dwellings or more, or with a combined gross floorspace of greater than 1,000m2; - ii. the full 30% affordable housing requirement to be provided on each and every phase of a phased development, unless an alternative approach is justified to the satisfaction of the Council, and for the affordable housing to be fully integrated within the development; - iii. developments in the High Weald Area of Outstanding Natural Beauty providing 6 9 dwellings, or with a combined gross floorspace of greater than 1,000m2, to provide a minimum of 30% on-site affordable housing, with the number of units rounded up to the next whole number;